maxhumber/gazpacho/README.md

   <a href="https://pypi.python.org/pypi/gazpacho"><img alt="Downloads" src="https://img.shields.io/pypi/dm/gazpacho.svg"></a>
 </p>

-#### ⚠️ Warning

- gazpacho is in Beta right now.
-Expect some things to change.

 #### About

-gazpacho is not BeautifulSoup.

-Though gazpacho *is* a web scraping library, it's not a full-service web scraping library.
-Really, gazpacho just does two things: `get` and `.find`.
+gazpacho is a pure python web scraping library.

+It replaces requests and BeautifulSoup for most projects, but not all projects.

+gazpacho is small, simple, and predictable.

 #### Usage

-gazpacho is easy to use:
+To use gazpacho you need two things: `get` and `.find`.

+Here's a quick example:

 ```python
 from gazpacho import get, Soup